f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

 1. In your browser, open a new tab and log into Grafana by navigating to <TODO: what is this url>

 1. When presented for login credentials, enter `admin` as the username.
-To acquire the password, you must interrogate k8s for the secret containing the password from a terminal in the Ubuntu desktop:
+To acquire the password, you must interrogate k8s for the secret containing the password from a terminal in the **appdev** vm:

     ```bash
+    XC_NAMESPACE=<your student namespace>
-    kubectl get secret --namespace <TODO: your namespace> grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
+    kubectl get secret --namespace $XC_NAMESPACE grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
     ```

 1. For now, you are just confirming that you can log in to Grafana; we will use it later in this lab so keep this tab open.